xingchaozh/order_process/README.md

             ]
         }

-### What will happen if one service of cluster becomes down?
+### What kind of action the System will take when one service of the cluster down?

 > The leader of the cluster will select one service to take over the orders from service which is down.
 If the leader is down, new leader will be elected and it will transfer orders to peer